istio/istio.io/about/index.md

 microservices, enforcing access policies, and aggregating telemetry data, all without requiring changes to the microservice code.
 Istio gives you:

-- Automatic load balancing for HTTP, gRPC, and TCP traffic.
+- Automatic load balancing for HTTP, gRPC, WebSocket, and TCP traffic.

 - Fine-grained control of traffic behavior with rich routing rules, retries, failovers, and fault injection.